waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DEBUGGING STEP 4:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.

 ## IV.
 Investigation & Hypothesis Log
-- **Current Plan:** Systematically explore the Safari Zone to find the 'SECRET HOUSE' (likely containing HM SURF) and the Warden's lost GOLD TEETH.
+- **Current Plan:** Systematically explore the Safari Zone to find the 'SECRET HOUSE' (containing HM SURF) and the Warden's lost GOLD TEETH.
 The GOLD TEETH are confirmed to be in the Safari Zone West area.
 - **Hypothesis:** Not all warps on the same map are reachable from a single contiguous area.
 Some maps are segmented.
-(To be tested by attempting to reach the southeastern warps in Safari Zone West after acquiring SURF).
+(Confirmed for Safari Zone West).

 ### E. Safari Zone Mechanics Testing (T41962)
 - **Hypothesis:** Rock increases catch rate but also flee rate.
 Bait decreases flee rate but also catch rate.